solid/solid-spec/api-websockets.md

 This is a _draft_ protocol.
 This specific version is identified by the string `solid-ws-draft/v0.1.0-alpha`.

-## Subscribing
+## Protocol description

 Live updates are currently only supported through WebSockets.
 This describes a subscription mechanism through which clients can be notified in real time of changes affecting a given resource.

+### Discovery
 The PubSub system is very basic.
-Clients only need to open a WebSocket connection and *sub*(scribe) to a given resource URI.
-If any change occurs in that resource, a *pub*(lish) event will be sent to all the subscribed clients.
+First, a client needs to obtain the URI of the WebSocket.
 The WebSocket server URI is the same for any resource located on a given data space (same hostname).
-To discover the URI of the WebSocket server, clients can send an HTTP OPTIONS request.
+To discover the URI of the WebSocket server, clients can send an HTTP `OPTIONS` request.
 The server will then include an `Updates-Via` header in the response:

 REQUEST: